29 min read

 - Dokan Pro or WC Vendors Pro - The multi-vendor layer that gives individual vendors their own dashboard, storefront, and payout management.
 Without one of these, you have a single-vendor store, not a marketplace.

-- BuddyX Theme – Purpose-built design layer that makes BuddyBoss and WooCommerce look and work like a unified platform.
+- BuddyX Theme - Purpose-built design layer that makes the community engine and WooCommerce look and work like a unified platform.
 Without a compatible theme, the community and commerce interfaces look disconnected and inconsistent.

-- Stripe Connect or PayPal – Payment gateway capable of split payments.
-Standard Stripe or PayPal will collect all revenue to your account; you would need to pay vendors manually.
+- Stripe Connect or PayPal - Payment gateway capable of split payments.
+Standard Stripe or PayPal collects all revenue to your account; you would need to pay vendors manually.
 Stripe Connect automates vendor payouts based on your commission configuration.

-Step 1: Set Up WordPress and BuddyBoss Platform
+Step 1: Set Up WordPress and Your Community Platform

 Start with a clean WordPress installation on your managed host.
 Before installing any marketplace plugins, configure WordPress itself for performance: set your PHP memory limit to at least 256MB in wp-config.php, enable an object cache (Redis or Memcached if your host supports it), and install a caching plugin.
-These baseline performance settings become much more important once WooCommerce and BuddyBoss are running simultaneously.
+These baseline performance settings become much more important once the community engine and WooCommerce are running simultaneously.

-Install and activate the BuddyBoss Platform plugin.
-During the setup wizard, you will choose which BuddyBoss components to activate.
-For a marketplace build, enable Member Profiles (required for vendor identity and buyer trust), Activity Feeds (vendor updates and product announcements), Groups (product category communities and vendor groups), Messaging (buyer-seller communication before and after purchase), and Notifications (new message alerts, order updates, and review notifications).
-Disable components you do not need immediately – Forums and Document Sharing, for example, add database overhead without contributing to early marketplace functionality.
-You can always enable them later as the community grows and new use cases emerge.
+During setup, enable Member Profiles (required for vendor identity and buyer trust), Activity Feeds (vendor updates and product announcements), Groups (product category communities and vendor groups), Messaging (buyer-seller communication before and after purchase), and Notifications.
+Disable components you do not need immediately - Forums and Document Sharing, for example, add database overhead without contributing to early marketplace functionality.
+You can enable them later as the community grows.

-After activating BuddyBoss Platform, configure the profile fields that will be most useful for your marketplace context.
+After activating the community plugin, configure the profile fields that will be most useful for your marketplace context.
 If you are building a services marketplace, add profile fields for skills, location, and hourly rate.
 If you are building a craft goods marketplace, add fields for craft specialty and years of experience.
 These profile fields appear on vendor pages and help buyers make informed purchasing decisions based on more than just product listings.
-The more context a vendor profile provides, the higher the trust level, and trust is the primary driver of first-time purchases from unknown sellers.
+The more context a vendor profile provides, the higher the trust level - and trust is the primary driver of first-time purchases from unfamiliar sellers.

 Step 2: Install WooCommerce and Configure Payment Processing